andrearastelli/andrearastelli.github.io/_posts/2020-05-15-Octree-and-simple-ray-hit-demo-part-1.md

 Main differences are:
 - Because we have an `p5.Image` object, we need to load the pixels to be then able to write into them using the `g2d.set(x, y, color)` function.
 - Instead of using a `write_color` function, we're translating the color into the corresponding RGB [0, 255] values immediately.

+Has to be kept in mind that the image generation process will become **a lot** slower when we will add more rendering features into it.[^speed-up-image-generation]

 ### What is this thing doing?
 Well.. we are basically considering the image as a set of "slots" (the pixels) distributed in rows and columns.